-A traditional swamp cooler system consists of a motorized blower, evaporative pads that pull in warm air, and a water supply valve.
+A traditional swamp cooler setup consists of a motorized blower, evaporative pads that pull in warm air, and a water supply valve.
 A pump delivers water to the evaporative pads, while a float rises and turns off the valve when water reaches a certain level.
-Once the pads are in contact with water, the blower motor engages and warm air is pulled in; the moisture cools warm air that passes through the pads.
+Once the pads are in contact with water, the blower motor engages, and warm air is pulled in; the moisture cools warm air that passes through the pads.
+Cooled air is then blown through a vent and into the room.

 Building Your Own DIY Swamp Cooler